Champlain College: Student life

 In addition to student-run clubs, the college also hosts intramural sports.

 The Center for Service and Sustainability is a community service and civic engagement based club that participates in a number of activities such as Tent City (a fundraiser to raise homeless awareness and money for COTS (Committee on Temporary Shelter), and the DREAM program (a mentoring program for underprivileged children).

 There is a Student Government Association.

 Publications

-Willard and Maple is an international literary magazine published by Champlain College, with the editorial board made up of both faculty and students.
+Willard and Maple is an international literary magazine published by Champlain College, with the editorial board made up of faculty and students.

 Student demographics

-Champlain College enrolls 2,200 undergraduate students from 44 states and 18 countries.
-62% of students are male and 38% female.
-The college has a 12:1 student/faculty ratio, and the average class size at Champlain is 16, with a maximum class size of 30.
+Champlain College enrolls 2,100 undergraduate students from 40 states and 18 countries.
+64% of students are male and 36% female.
+The college has a 12:1 student/faculty ratio, and the average class size at Champlain is 14, with a maximum class size of 30.